 Above: The bedroom doors open straight onto the courtyard garden.

-Above: A three-dimensional model illustrates the series of the spaces and the interrelationship between the interior and exterior spaces.
+Above: A three-dimensional model illustrates the series of spaces and the interrelationship between the interior and exterior spaces.

 Did you notice the brass backsplash Edwards Moore used in the kitchen?
 See 91 more examples of how brass is used in interiors in our Gallery of Rooms and Spaces.
 Also see 5 Favorites: Brass Faucets for the Kitchen.
 Another Melbourne discovery?
 Read about flower shop and cafe Fowler's Flowers on Gardenista.